okta/okta-oidc-js/packages/jwt-validator/README.md

 ## Caching & Rate Limiting

 * By default, found keys are cached by key ID for one hour.
-This can be configured with the `cacheMaxAge` option for cache entries, and the total number of keys stored in the cache can be controlled with the `cacheMaxEntries` option.
+This can be configured with the `cacheMaxAge` option for cache entries.
 * If a key ID is not found in the cache, the JWKs endpoint will be requested.
 To prevent a DoS if many not-found keys are requested, a rate limit of 10 JWKs requests per minute is enforced.
 This is configurable with the `jwksRequestsPerMinute` option.

 Here is a configuration example that shows the default values: